github/docs/README.md

 ### Start contributing right now:

-We accept a lot of [different contributions](CONTRIBUTING.md/#types-of-contributions-memo), and some that don't require you to write a single line of code.
+We accept a lot of [different contributions](CONTRIBUTING.md/#types-of-contributions-memo), including some that don't require you to write a single line of code.

 #### Click **make a contribution** from docs